MomoPewpew/TalkToLLM/README.md

 # TalkToLLM

-A real-time voice chat application that uses speech-to-text, LLM, and text-to-speech to create a conversational AI assistant.
+A real-time voice chat application that uses speech-to-text, LLM, and text-to-speech to create a self-hosted conversational AI assistant.

 ## Features